 Having earned an audience with the king of Lordaeron, Lothar proved that the threat of the Horde was real and Terenas Menethil, ruler of Lordaeron, called for a meeting between all the human kingdoms.
 Gilneas, Alterac, Strom, Kul’Tiras, Lordaeron and Dalaran.

-After a lot of discussion, the Alliance was formed with Lothar at its command, not only because he faced the Orcs before and was Champion of Stormwind, but also because he is a descendant from the Arathi, the Human Empire that was divided and originated the Kingdoms mentioned above.
+After a lot of discussions, the Alliance was formed with Lothar at its command, not only because he faced the Orcs before and was Champion of Stormwind, but also because he is a descendant from the Arathi, the Human Empire that was divided and originated the Kingdoms mentioned above.

 The Horde, now reformed under Orgrim Doomhammer’s leadership after killing his chieftain Blackhand that was only allowed by a sudden coma afflicting Gul’dan, was also preparing its forces to invade the northern kingdoms by sea.
-For that, they invaded Khaz Modan, homeland of the Bronzebeards, a Dwarven clan, to plunder the oil and other resources in order to craft navy vessels that would allow them to cross the sea.
+For that, they invaded Khaz Modan, the homeland of the Bronzebeards, a Dwarven clan, to plunder the oil and other resources in order to craft navy vessels that would allow them to cross the sea.

 Having enslaved red dragons, created Death Knights by the use of repugnant ways, and even rescued an enemy of their enemies thus forming an allegiance with the Forest Trolls, so too did the Horde bolster its magical might and had aerial combat added to their ranks.
 Not only was that enough, but by creating an Altar of Storms in Quel’thalas right above a leyline of magic, Gul’dan was also able to empower Ogres (with a significant mortality chance during the transformation) to use magic themselves, thus creating the Ogre Magi.